 All employees and volunteers have a duty to work within the policies of Azalea.
-Should a member of staff or a volunteer suspect a guest, client or a person known to Azalea is being abused the above guidance must be followed.
+Should an employee or a volunteer suspect a guest, client or a person known to Azalea is being abused the above guidance must be followed.
 In summary, alerting or raising a concern about abuse means:

 - Recognising signs of adult/child abuse

 - Responding to disclosures

 - Recognising bad practice

 - Reporting a concern, disclosure or allegation

-- Collating and recording initial information
+- Collating and recording initial information.